 What can we do to heal communities devastated by terrorism?

-The aim is nothing less than to make the world a better place, purely by reflecting on the values that make us human: respect, love, tolerance and mindfulness for ourselves, our fellow human beings and the planet we live on, both in our private and professional lives.
+The aim is nothing less than to make the world a better place as all people deserve a peaceful world.
+This is purely by reflecting on the values that make us human; respect, love, tolerance, and mindfulness for ourselves, our fellow human beings and the planet we live on.
+This counts for both our private and professional lives.

 To make the world a little bit better starts with supporting people or initiatives with a meaning, in order to maximize their impact.
-For that reason, the HEALING SUMMIT donates part of every participant’s registration fee to Nadia’s Initiative to support her fight for a peaceful world.
+For that reason, the HEALING SUMMIT donates part of every participant’s registration fee to Nadia’s Initiative to support her fight for a peaceful world because all people deserve that.

 “We must work together to counter terrorism.